alchemyplatform/aa-sdk/site/pages/packages/aa-core/utils/stringToIndex.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: stringToIndex
+title: stringToIndex
-  - - meta
-    - name: description
-      content: A utility function to convert a string, such as an email, to salt for SmartAccounts
+description: A utility function to convert a string, such as an email, to salt for SmartAccounts
-  - - meta
-    - property: og:description
-      content: Overview of the stringToIndex function in aa-core utils
 ---

 # stringToIndex